 - Licenses for specific activities such as printing a copy of a book

 - Licenses for the universal use of intellectual property: This means you give someone a license to use all the parts of the technology.

 - Licenses to operate in a standardized market: An example here is granting someone a license to create a device that is USB-compatible with the technology.

 If you need help with crafting a technology license agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.